Cartoixa d'Escaladei (Carthusian Monastery of Santa Maria d'Escaladei)

 Closed on Mondays (not including Bank Holiday Mondays), 1st and 6th January and 25 and 26 December

-Free entrance every last Tuesday of the month from October to June
+Free entrance every last Tuesday of the month between 1st October to 30th June

 Catalan/Spanish guided tours Tuesday to Friday (advance booking required): 65 € + tickets